bagheri365/ML-Models-from-Scratch/Regression/Simple Linear Model/README.md

-# Simple Linear Model from Scratch
+# Simple Linear Regression (SLR) Model from Scratch

 In this repository, I share my Python implementations of a simple linear regression model from scratch.
 Here are the table of contents: